 From May to October, it can be hot and dry in Grand Junction.

 When hiking in the desert, always be sure to:

 You might even want to consider bug repellent.
 There can be gnats from mid-May through July!
-We like Sun Salve to help keeps the gnats away from our eyes, ears, nose, and other places they like to bite!

 The Saddlehorn Visitor Center is located near the west entrance or Fruita side.
 Here you can find brochures, hiking information, and restrooms.